stineje/ecen4243S24/lab3/hdl/README.md

-This is the baseline HDL files for the single-cycle RV32 RISC-V
+This is the baseline HDL files for the pipelined RV32 RISC-V

 Currently, the memory model is written to output little endian.
 To run the design through, just type:

-vsim -do riscv_single.do -c
+vsim -do riscv_pipelined.do -c

 or

-vsim -do riscv_single.do
+vsim -do riscv_pipelined.do